Py-AMS/pyams-i18n/src/pyams_i18n/doctests/README.rst

     >>> print(my_view())
     <div>Text line</div>

-Another option is to use the "i18n" TALES extension, as provided my PyAMS_utils; the benefit of this method is that it also provides a default value is requested property doesn't exist:
+Another option is to use the "i18n" TALES extension, as provided by PyAMS_utils; the benefit of this method is that it also provides a default value if requested property doesn't exist:

     >>> with open(template, 'w') as file:
     ...     _ = file.write("<div>${tales:i18n(context, 'missing_property', 'Default value')}</div>")